xtfocus/coagents-ui-docker-compose/README.md

 The application will be available at:
 - Frontend: http://localhost:3000
 - Backend API: http://localhost:8000
+- PostgreSQL: localhost:5442 (if you need to connect directly)

 ## Deployment with Docker Compose (RECOMMENDED)
 1. Make sure Docker and Docker Compose are installed on your system.